-The Plan invests in mutual funds, a common/collective trust, and a money market security that are managed by Wells Fargo Bank, N.A., the Plan's trustee.
+The Plan invests in mutual funds, a common/collective trust, and a money market security fund that are administered or managed by Wells Fargo Bank, N.A., the Plan's trustee.
 In addition, the Plan allows for loans to participants and investment in the common stock of Daktronics, Inc. These transactions qualify as party-in-interest transactions; however, they are exempt from the prohibited transactions rules under ERISA.
-As of April 30, 2012 and 2011, the Plan owned 2,237,868 and 2,072,112 shares of common stock of Daktronics, Inc, respectively.
+As of April 30, 2013 and 2012, the Plan owned 2,347,943 and 2,237,868 shares of common stock of Daktronics, Inc, respectively.